GrazhdanochkaMariya/Helper/README.md

 - /api/token - API for getting new token.
 Avaliable only in Swagger.
 Just execute it in Swagger.
 Returns a token valid for a year.

 2.Admin Panel: `http://127.0.0.1:8000/admin`.
 Log in with credentials that were created in database
-- Users Tab: You can serach, edit, delete or export in CSV file admin users
+- Users Tab: You can edit, delete, create or export in CSV file admin users
 - Lead Contacts Tab: you can search, edit, delete, create or export in CSV file contacts from database

 ## Developers